 What we do

-A wide variety of projects in Arts, Conservation, Education, Home Life, International Outreach, and Public Issues to address issues of importance to our communities, state, nation, and world.
+A wide variety of projects in Juniors Special Program: Advocates for Children, Signature Program: Domestic Violence and Sexual Awareness and Prevention, Arts and Culture, Education and Libraries, Health and Wellness, Environment, and Civic Engagement and Outreach to address issues of importance to our communities, state, nation, and world.
 With ‘Unity In Diversity’ as our motto, our clubs are free to choose programs and projects suitable to their interests and their communities’ needs.

 We tackle many issues such as:

 We raise money for: